kaylendwyer/idrh-ocr-2023/index.markdown

 ## Instructors:

-Jamene Brooks-Kieffer, Associate Librarian / Data Services Librarian & Coordinator of Digital Scholarship, University of Kansas Libraries
+Tami Albin, Associate Librarian, University of Kansas Libraries

 Kaylen Dwyer, Digital Media Specialist, The Institute for Digital Research in the Humanities